madeshp/msdsteelsandlasercuttingsui/README.md

-# MSD Steel and Laser Cuttings - React Website
+# MSD Steels and Laser Cuttings - React Website

-A modern React conversion of the MSD Steel and Laser Cuttings website, featuring precision laser cutting services.
+A modern React conversion of the MSD Steels and Laser Cuttings website, featuring precision laser cutting services.

 ## 🚀 Features